 Trustee Kate Duncan was elected as Trustee in 2019.
 She is a partner at Akerman LLP in Chicago and a member of the firm’s land use and development practice.
 Kate received her Bachelor’s Degree from Butler University and J.D. from The John Marshall Law School.
 Kate has served on the Barrington Zoning Board of Appeals, Plan Commission, and on the Board of Directors at Atonement Lutheran Church in Barrington.
 Kate lives in Barrington with her husband and two children.

 Trustee Emily Young was elected as Trustee in 2019.
-She is a Development and Communications Director at Impact Behavioral Health Partners and received her B.A. in History from Northwestern University.
+She works for the Lake County Health Department in marketing and communications and received her B.A. in History from Northwestern University.
 Emily has contributed her time as a Natural Resource Conservancy Commissioner, Cook County Election Judge in the 2016 General Election, Pillars Community Health Volunteer, and Fur Keeps Animal Rescue Volunteer.

 Clerk, Tony Ciganek, has lived in the Village of Barrington for 32 years.
 He recently retired from Baxter Healthcare after a 40-year career.
 He left Baxter as a Senior Director in the Manufacturing group.
 Tony’s area of specialization was process automation for IV solution products.
 Tony has one adult son, Adam, who lives in Wheeling.